ebzzry/ebzzry.github.io/en/fkd/zsh-tips-2.md

     % -

-I will get the following
+I will get the following:

     % pwd
     /etc/nixos